GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator: Experiments

 Similarly, the parameterization of the 3D translation is of high importance.
 Essentially, directly predicting $\trans$ in 3D space leads to worse results than leveraging the scale-invariant formulation $\trans_\text{SITE}$ (E0 \vs B0).
 Additionally, replacing the scale-invariant $\delta_z$ in $\trans_\text{SITE}$ with the absolute distance $t_z$ or directly regressing the object center $(o_x, o_z)$ leads to inferior poses \wrt translation (B0 \vs E1, E2).
 Hence, when dealing with zoomed-in RoIs, it is essential to parameterize the 3D translation in a scale-invariant fashion.

 \textbf{Ablation on Pose Loss.} As mentioned in Section~\ref{sec:revisit}, the loss function has an impact on direct 6D pose regression.
-In Tab.~\ref{tab:lm_ablate}, we compare our disentangled $\loss_{\text{Pose}}$ to a simple angular loss and the Point-Matching loss~\cite{li2019deepim} (F0).
+In TABLE~\ref{tab:lm_ablate}, we compare our disentangled $\loss_{\text{Pose}}$ to a simple angular loss and the Point-Matching loss~\cite{li2019deepim} (F0).
 Furthermore, we present its disentangled versions following~\cite{Simonelli2019_disentangle_loss}.
 As shown in (B0 and F0-F4), all variants of the PM loss are clearly better than the angular loss in terms of rotation estimation.
 In addition, disentangling the rotation $\rot$ and distance $t_z$ in $\loss_\text{PM}$ largely enhances the rotation accuracy.
 Nonetheless, the overall performance is slightly inferior to our disentangled formulation $\loss_\text{Pose}$, which disentangles $\trans_\text{SITE}$ rather than the 3D translation $\trans$.
 It is worth noting that $\loss_{\rot,\text{sym}}$ has a rather insignificant contribution compared with $\loss_\rot$.
-This can be accounted to the lack of severe symmetries in LM and to our proposed surface region attention $M_\text{SRA}$.
+This can be accounted to the lack of severe symmetries in LM and to our proposed surface region attention $\Msra$.

-\textbf{Effectiveness of Geometry-Guided Direct Regression.} Furthermore, we train GDR-Net leveraging only our pose loss $\loss_\text{Pose}$ by discarding the geometric supervision $\loss_\text{Geom}$.
-Surprisingly, even the simple version outperforms CDPN~\cite{li2019cdpn} \wrt ADD(-S) 0.1d, when employing $\rot_\text{6d}$ for rotation (Tab.~\ref{tab:lm_ablate} G0 \vs A0).
-Yet, we clearly outperform our baseline using GDR-Net with explicit geometric guidance.
+\textbf{Effectiveness of Geometry-Guided Direct Regression.} Furthermore, we train GDRN leveraging only our pose loss $\loss_\text{Pose}$ by discarding the geometric supervision $\loss_\text{Geom}$.
+Surprisingly, even the simple version outperforms CDPN~\cite{li2019cdpn} \wrt ADD(-S) 0.1d, when employing $\rot_\text{6d}$ for rotation (TABLE~\ref{tab:lm_ablate} G0 \vs A0).
+Yet, we clearly outperform our baseline using GDRN with explicit geometric guidance.
 If we predict the rotation as allocentric quaternions, the accuracy decreases (G2 \vs G0), which can partially account for the weak performance of previous direct methods~\cite{xiang2017posecnn,lienet_do2018}.
-Moreover, when we remove the guidance of $M_\text{2D}$, the accuracy drops significantly (G0 \vs G1).
-Based on these results, we can see that an appropriate geometric guidance is essential for direct 6D pose regression.
+Moreover, when we remove the guidance of $\mathbf{M}_\text{2D}$, the accuracy drops significantly (G0 \vs G1).
+Based on these results, we can see that appropriate geometric guidance is essential for direct 6D pose regression.